Dense Continuous-Time Optical Flow from Events and Frames: Introduction

-To address all of these challenges at once we use event cameras.
-In contrast to frame-based sensors, which capture images at regular intervals, event cameras register per-pixel brightness changes asynchronously and at very high temporal resolution (microseconds).
-Additionally, they are robust to motion blur and have a very high dynamic range \cite{Gallego20pami}.
-For a survey on event cameras, we refer to Gallego et al. \cite{Gallego20pami}.
-All these advantageous features make them very attractive for optical flow estimation.
-This has inspired prior work to propose methods to predict pixel displacements similar to two-frame optical flow \cite{Zhu18rss,Gehrig3dv2021}.
-However, event cameras provide visual cues in continuous-time, which means that predicting discrete pixel displacements ignores much of the device's potential.
-With our method, we propose to close this gap with the following methodological innovations: \begin{itemize} \itemsep0em \item Instead of predicting pixel displacements, we generalize this concept and estimate control points of \bez{} curves for each pixel.
+Extracting per-pixel continuous-time trajectories from event data is a challenging problem that requires careful modelling of the problem.
+To achieve this, we propose the following methodological innovations: \begin{itemize} \itemsep0em \item Instead of predicting pixel displacements, we generalize this concept and estimate control points of \bez{} curves for each pixel.
 As a result, our method can regress the trajectory of each pixel at arbitrary times.
 It also enables the second innovation: \item We use multiple correlation volumes in time to search for pixel correspondences.
 We then use the estimated \bez{} curves to retrieve correlation features of all correlation volumes simultaneously.
 This enables the incorporation of motion prior and facilitates the task of finding accurate pixel trajectories. \item The use of image data is optional.
-We show that our approach can also work purely with event data and enable dense, pixel-wise trajectories.
-Furthermore, we show that a combination of image and event data outperforms single-modality approaches on both real and synthetic datasets. \end{itemize} The full evaluation of our method is currently not possible with existing public datasets.
-To the best of our knowledge, there is no dataset with moving objects and accurate ground truth for pixel trajectories from a single reference view.
-Furthermore, we also require both event and image data which is by itself a rare combination.
-Therefore, we propose a new dataset inspired by the FlyingChairs dataset \cite{Dosovitskiy15iccv} that fulfills the aforementioned specifications.
-The overall dataset consists of approximately 10000 training and 2000 test sequences with moving objects undergoing similarity transformations in continuous-time.
-We use this dataset to quantitatively evaluate our method and to show promising sim2real transfer performance.
-Finally, we provide quantitative experiments on DSEC-Flow \cite{Gehrig3dv2021}, a real-world dataset featuring a multi-camera setup consisting of event and global shutter cameras with ground truth pixel displacement maps.
+We show that our approach works well purely with event data and enable dense, pixel-wise trajectories.
+Furthermore, we show that a combination of image and event data outperforms single-modality approaches on both real and synthetic datasets. \end{itemize} To train and evaluate our model we also contribute a new synthetic dataset \simdset{} which is inspired by the FlyingChairs dataset \cite{Dosovitskiy_2015_ICCV}.
+Differently from the FlyingChairs dataset, \simdset{} features event data from various moving objects undergoing continuous similarity transformations as well as dense pixel-trajectory ground truth.